UTAS-Programming-Club/UntitledTextAdventure/README.md

 All of these are build from wsl with windows builds copied to windows first to avoid very slow startup.
 Additionally they clean the project and then clear the screen which I find makes reading the build output easier for debugging but is probably not desired by others.
 They will need to be modified for other systems.
 Debug game binaries for windows and release binaries for other oses require GameData.json in the starting directory.
 Release game binaries for windows pack the json file into the binary.
+Only tested with gcc but should work with clang.
+Unlikely to work with msvc as is.
+Requires gnu make, will accept contributions to support other versions of make.

 Downloading repo:
 ```sh